 So if Mr. Semian, if my motion had been granted and we had gone to trial in Philadelphia, a jury could have found that Trane owed him zero.
 It could have found that Trane wasn't liable.
 A jury could have found that they owed him, that Trane owed him ten million.
-It could have found that it owed him
+It could have found that it owed him the value of his claim at the -- at the end of -- whenever

-1 \$100,000 or the parties could have settled individually and
+\$100,000 or the parties could have settled individually and

-2 Mr. Semian would have gone back in line to actually get paid on
+Mr. Semian would have gone back in line to actually get paid on